satishvariya7/task-management-fe/README.md

 ## All Aabs
 ### Login and Signup :
+Users can login and register(signup) with fully validation, All fields are required.
 ### My Task :
 In My Task Tab have only those Task that contain the current(logged) user will be visible.
 ### Manage Task :